 I am currently working on a middle-grade novel set in the ’90s in the UK.
 A group of young friends help preserve Red Kite’s in Wales, reintroduce them to England and Scotland and stumble across a terrorist organization when one of them is kidnapped.
 The rest of the story has yet to unfold, no doubt they will have to rescue their friend somehow, stop the terrorists from carrying out their plans and make it home in time for dinner.
 The story was born during a Middle-Grade Fiction course with The Scribbles Academy, during which I wrote the first 8000 words of the Red Kite story.
 I plan to enter the first 4000 words into a writing competition run by the Academy.

-Rhiannon has just completed a Middle Grade Fiction course and a Junior Fiction Course with The Scribbles Academy, during which she developed chapter one of the Red Kite story and another about a young girl and her talking mouse.
-There is a wild Brumby story bubbling away in the background and several fantasy stories that are not getting anywhere near enough attention.
+I also completed a Junior Fiction Course with the same Academy, this one is about a young girl and her talking mouse.
+There is a story about a wild Brumby bubbling away in the background that is not getting any attention.